 What about after we adopt?

 After your child’s birth parents have signed paperwork consenting to the adoption and it becomes irrevocable, you will then apply for finalization.
 You’ll appear in court before a judge who will formally recognize you as a family.
-The judge will issue a new birth certificate which lists the two of you as the child’s parents.
+The judge will issue a new birth certificate that lists the two of you as the child’s parents.
 This court appearance is a simple and joyful ceremony.

-Before they’ll approve the finalization, judges typically require a social worker to visit you at least once after the child is in your home.
+Before they approve the finalization, judges typically require a social worker to visit you at least once after the child is in your home.
 Some courts will accept an agency or independent social worker for this post-placement visit, but a few courts require the use of their own social worker.
-But the post-placement visit isn’t something to worry about; it’s more of a formality and not a test of your parenting skills.